OthmanEmpire/analysis_fah/README.md

 subsequent rank and even low end machines can produce at least 100 points per day.

-- The leaderboards behaves like an exp(exp(x)) function at glance.
-As the scale used to plot is linear-log, thus any exponential growth is suppressed in the y-axis, it still visually looks like an exponential graph.
+- The plotted curve behaves like an exp(exp(x)) function at glance; the scale used is linear-log thus any exponential growth is suppressed in the y-axis yet it still visually looks like an exponential graph.

 Plot - Cleansed Data